-In 1922, we united with other communities of Benedictine women in the United States to form the Federation of St. Scholastica.
-The Federation exists to help its 19 member monasteries preserve and express their spiritual heritage and the Benedictine charism.
-The Federation has a Constitution which, together with the Rule of St. Benedict and each community’s own norms, govern the Benedictine Sisters’ way of life.
-The President of the Federation, elected from one of the member houses, is our official liaison with the Vatican.
+In 1922, we united with other communities of Benedictine women in the United States to form the Monastic Congregation of St. Scholastica.
+The Monastic Congregation exists to help its 17 member monasteries preserve and express their spiritual heritage and the Benedictine charism.
+The Monastic Congregation has a Constitution which, together with the Rule of St. Benedict and each community’s own norms, govern the Benedictine Sisters’ way of life.
+The President of the Monastic Congregation, elected from one of the member houses, is our official liaison with the Vatican.

-The Federation of St. Scholastica is one of three Federations and one Congregation of Benedictine women in North America.
+The Monastic Congregation of St. Scholastica is one of four canonical bodies of Benedictine women in North America.
 The elected prioress from each member monastery of these four groups comprises the Conference of Benedictine Prioresses, an organization which collaborates on many endeavors to help support and sustain our Benedictine charism.

-Our prioress is an active and involved member of the Conference of Benedictine Prioresses, and several of our Sisters are active in roles within the Federation.
+Our prioress is an active and involved member of the Conference of Benedictine Prioresses, and several of our Sisters are active in roles within the Monastic Congregation.